leogbo/mambadev-guides/docs/apex/fundamentals/mamba-assertion-patterns.md

 );
 ```

+Use when the outcome must be tied to a specific `SObject` ID from the test setup.

 ---

-## 🧱 Assertion Rule (Mamba Mentality)

-- ❌ Never leave assertion messages empty
-- ✅ Always express:
-  - What was expected
-  - What was received
-  - Where it failed (e.g., `"record_id" mismatch in update flow"`)

----

-## 🧪 Bonus: Assert with Condition (Validation Style)
+## 🧪 Pattern: Assert with Boolean Condition (Validation Style)

 ```apex
 System.assert(